IronOxidizer/lemmy-lite/README.md

 This project is not intended for official use, but rather as a proof-of-concept for pre-rendering Lemmy

 ***NOTE:*** This project uses Maud-git(master) as it depends on actix 2.0.0.
 The necessary features are in Maud's master branch but are not yet in any official Maud release.
+Maud also uses Rust nightly.
 As such, this project is very unstable and is subject to breaking / major changes.

 ### Built With